Brand New Medical Study

 - Anyone who suffers from a chronic illness

-- Anyone who uses barbiturates or opioids to treat their migraines more than 4 days per month
+- Anyone who uses painkillers such as barbiturates or opioids to treat their migraine attacks

 - Anyone who has tried a ketogenic diet, low-carb diet or intermittent fasting, within the last 3 months